This list of Macedonian souvenirs will help you navigate what to buy in Macedonia. It will also give you a few hints as

-This small but rich-in-culture country has been the crossroad of cultures for centuries and the last country to break free from the Ottoman Empire.
+This small but rich-in-culture country has been at the crossroads of cultures for centuries and is the last country to break free from the Ottoman Empire.

 As such, it’s a country with a rich history and many unique things that can’t be found anywhere else in the world.
 From the famous Macedonian handicrafts and ceramics to the marvelous Ohrid pearls and filigrees, here are the best souvenirs to take bring back home from your trip to Macedonia.

 Traditional Costumes & Textiles

 Like all other countries in the Balkan region, Macedonia has some exceptional, authentic traditional costumes that are very different from those you would find in other parts of Europe.

 Unfortunately, locals rarely wear these costumes nowadays, except for big celebrations and stage events, but you can still find these traditional costumes in a handful of places.
 Keep in mind that traditional wear varies from region to region.
 If you have an eye for detail, you can notice some differences between the traditional costumes from the eastern and western parts of the country.

 Alternatively, if you’re looking for something smaller and less expensive, you can always get small fabrics or accessories that people ordinarily wear with traditional clothes.

 You can find these fabrics in the same stores that sell traditional clothes, and the best place for this is the Old Bazaar in Skopje, where you can find a myriad of different shops that sell traditional costumes and fabrics.

 Next, if you want to complete the whole outfit, you also need to get…

 Traditional Macedonian Shoes (Opinci)